bhathiknk/flickwatch/README.md

 ## Manual improvements / edge cases I handled

 * double-checked page button click really loads the selected TMDB page (not repeating page 1).
 * hid the pagination bar when there is only one page of results.
 * fixed the pager layout so numbers don’t break the UI by making them scroll horizontally.
 * adjusted the Detail screen spacing so the bottom space looks normal even when content is short.
 * updated Jest setup with extra mocks so tests run without Expo/React Native module errors.
 * confirmed watchlist data stays saved after closing and reopening the app using AsyncStorage hydration.

+## This is my first React Native (Expo) application.
+I learned React Native as quickly as possible to complete this assignment within the given time.
+I’m excited to keep improving and learning more in the future, and I’d really appreciate any feedback you can share.